lightning/bolts/03-transactions.md

     contributor_fees = 796 * 253 / 1000
     contributor_fees = 201 sats

 This is an estimated fee.
-The peer MUST at least contribute the estimated rate, and MUST exceed the minimum fee in the case that their witness weight is greater than the estimated weight of 110 per input.
+The peer MUST at least contribute the estimated fee, and MUST exceed the minimum fee in the case that their witness weight is greater than the estimated weight of 110 per input.

 ## Expected Weight of the Commitment Transaction